Single Blog Title

 The Gavia is a beautiful climb, surrounded by towering peaks, reflected in the crystal waters of Lago Bianco at the summit.
 It was not so on the 13th June 1988.

-The Passo di Gavia was first used in the Giro d’Italia in 1960 and it had been causing occasional mischief in race ever since, but it was in 1988 that it would raised to the status as an iconic arena of professional cycling.
+The Passo di Gavia was first used in the Giro d’Italia in 1960 and it had been causing occasional mischief in the race ever since.
+However, it was in 1988 that it would raised to the status as an iconic arena of professional cycling.
 It was one of those moments where the television images and photographs captured the brutality of professional road racing and the disregard nature has for humanity.

-Many of the riders of that day’s stage will tell you that it was one of the hardest stages in the history of pro cycling.
+Many of the riders on that day’s stage will tell you that it was one of the hardest stages in the history of pro cycling.
 The Passo di Gavia is a hard climb, but in the valley it was clear that the weather was going to make this day even harder.
 There was some confusion as to whether the stage would be cancelled.
-There was a meeting of team Directors and with freezing rain falling in the valley it was clear that the summits would have snow.
+There was a meeting of team directors as, with freezing rain falling in the valley, it was clear that the summits would have snow.

-Worse was the fact that the upper sections of the Passo di Gavia at that time were also unpaved, which would make conditions that much worse.
-Andy, however, was used to tough conditions; he spent his off-season training on unpaved roads in the mountains around Boulder, Colorado and he knew that other riders were underestimating the severity of the challenge that faced them.
+Since the upper sections of the Passo di Gavia at that time were unpaved, this would make conditions that much worse.
+Andy, however, was used to tough conditions as he spent his off-season training on unpaved roads in the mountains around Boulder, Colorado.
+He therefore knew that other riders were underestimating the severity of the challenge that faced them.

-7-Eleven team Manager, Jim Ochowicz was also thinking ahead.
-He was not just going to rely on his rider’s resilience and experience riding in extreme conditions.
-Hampsten was within grasp of the Maglia Rosa, 1minute 18 seconds behind race leader Franco Chioccioli; Ochowicz was not going to let the chance for a podium spot, or perhaps even an overall victory for his rider slip away.
+7-Eleven team manager, Jim Ochowicz was also thinking ahead.
+Hampsten was within grasp of the Maglia Rosa, 1 minute 18 seconds behind race leader Franco Chioccioli; Ochowicz was not going to let the chance for a podium spot, or perhaps even an overall victory for his rider slip away: he was not just going to rely on his rider’s resilience and experience of riding in extreme conditions.

-The night before stage 14 Ochowicz went to the local ski shop and bought up their stock of winter gloves and issued them to the team.
+The night before stage 14, Ochowicz went to the local ski shop and bought up their stock of winter gloves and issued them to the team.
 He informed the team of the strategy of driving to the summit of the Gavia, ahead of the race and positioning themselves ready to hand out bottles of hot tea, hats and jackets.
-He described his journey to the summit as “taking forever” as they had to negotiate several small avalanches.
-Mike Neel, the team Directeur-Sportif insisted the team cover their entire bodies in lanolin.
-Andy Hampsten described it as “like we were preparing to swim in the English Channel”
+He described his journey to the summit as ‘taking forever’ as they had to negotiate several small avalanches.
+Mike Neel, the team directeur-sportif insisted that the team cover their entire bodies in lanolin.
+Andy Hampsten said it was “like we were preparing to swim in the English Channel”.

 Lauritzen again, “I didn’t know if I was braking.
 I had to look at the brakes to make sure my fingers were working because I had no feeling in them anymore.”